Gael-Lopes-Da-Silva/YellowedVSCode/README.md

 ---

 <p align="center">⚙️ Yellowed is a theme for vscode focused on the golden yellow color.
-Its syntax is inspired by the <a href="https://github.com/rexim/gruber-darker-theme">gruber-darker</a> theme on emacs but changed a bit.</p>
+Its syntax is inspired by the <a href="https://github.com/rexim/gruber-darker-theme">gruber-darker</a> theme on emacs but changed a bit.
+And it's color was inspired by some monokai themes.</p>

 ---